 Sleep Apnea Defined:

-- significant episodes were breathing actually stops in the middle of the night.
+- Significant episodes where breathing actually stops in the middle of the night.

 The number of times these occurrences or events are observed defines the degree of sleep apnea that you have.
-The risk of sleep apnea is usually based upon;
+The risk of sleep apnea is usually related to:

-2. neck circumference- the most accurate predictors of sleep apnea (16 to 18 cm has been accepted as a high risk for sleep apnea in most patients),
+2. Neck circumference- the most accurate predictor of sleep apnea (16-18 cm leads to a high risk of sleep apnea in most patients)

-Given the severe risks of sleep apnea, all patients seen by Texas Bariatric Specialists will fill out a sleep apnea survey or evaluation prior to weight loss surgery in order to be able to improve their preoperative risk.
+Given the severe risks of sleep apnea, all patients seen by Texas Bariatric Specialists will fill out a sleep apnea survey or evaluation prior to weight loss surgery.
 Many patients inquire why these studies are needed if they “sleep fine”.
-The answer is that just because you don’t know you have a problem, does not mean that you don’t have a problem.
+The answer is that you can have a problem without knowing it’s there.
 It is our belief that it is important to define all co-morbidities prior to weight loss surgery.
 This will help us improve your overall health prior to surgery and help keep you safer around the time of surgery.
 Left untreated or undiagnosed, the risks listed above may be even further increased by the stress of surgery.

 Sleep apnea is diagnosed by undergoing a sleep study.
-This test is conducted as an overnight study at a sleep lab where you are videoed and monitored for breathing patterns and oxygen levels.
-The treatment is using a sleep apnea machine (BIPAP or CPAP machine).
-Those who need a sleep apnea machine come to be addicted to it as it restores a “good night sleep.”
+This test is conducted as an overnight study at a sleep lab where you are monitored for breathing patterns and oxygen levels.
+The treatment involves using a sleep apnea machine (BIPAP or CPAP machine).
+Those who need a sleep apnea machine come to be addicted to it as it restores a “good night’s sleep.”

-Recently, some data has suggested that weight loss surgery may not be as effective for the treatment of sleep apnea as originally felt.
-Texas Bariatric Specialists still holds loyal to the fact that the most effective means of managing sleep apnea in obese individuals is weight loss.
+Weight loss is the most effective way of managing sleep apnea in obese individuals.
 Given that weight loss surgery is the most effective way to achieve and sustain significant weight loss, it is felt that weight loss surgery remains the ideal treatment for candidates with sleep apnea.
-The largest study to date evaluating this topic (by Dr. Buchwald) demonstrates up to a 87% improvement or resolution rate for sleep apnea following the lap band or the gastric bypass.
+The largest study to date evaluating this topic (by Dr. Buchwald) demonstrates up to a 87% improvement or resolution rate for sleep apnea following weight loss surgery.